-From keeping up with remote learning to staying in touch with friends and family, our screens have become indispensable to our daily lives.
+From keeping up with news and current affairs to staying in touch with friends and family, our screens have become indispensable to our daily lives.

 However, many parents and carers are rightly worried about the impacts excessive screen usage can have on their children.